 THE G. WILLIAM COOMBES, III, AWARD is given to a freshman student who has shown great interest in and appreciation for our American heritage.
 This student is nominated by Grade Nine teachers and chosen by the Upper School faculty based on the qualities of patriotism and service to others which have made the United States great.

 THE HEWETT FAMILY ENGLISH SCHOLARSHIP is awarded to a Grade Eight student who demonstrates a love of learning and who displays enthusiasm for, and creativity in, literature and writing.
-The 7th and 8th grade English teachers nominate three students and the award is determined by a vote of the entire US faculty.
+The 7 grade English teachers nominate three students and the award is determined by a vote of the entire US faculty.
 The head of school affirms the choice.

 THE J. BETTIS LAWRENCE AWARD is given to the Grade Eight student who has maintained the highest cumulative average for Grades Seven through Eight at Trinity School and to the senior student who has maintained the highest cumulative average (with the exception of the Valedictorian and Salutatorian) for Grades Nine through Twelve at Trinity School.